keshavab/keshavabharadwaj.com/content/post/s3-compatible-storage-systems.md

     "storage api"
 ]
 title = "S3 compatible storage systems"
+description = "A list of storage systems that provide S3 compatible API"
 +++

 [Amazon S3](https://aws.amazon.com/s3/) has become the de facto standard for object storage.
 In one of